The Delray Recovery Center Addiction Recovery Guide

 An accurate calculation of the cost of drug addiction must also include the cost of lost productivity.
 Drug abuse typically results in greater absenteeism and an increased risk of losing one’s job.
 The cost of obtaining insurance is also dramatically higher for someone who abuses drugs.
 The average number of convictions for driving under the influence is 1.4 for someone with a drug problem, which can quadruple the cost of car insurance.
 The increased risk of illnesses and injuries can also increase the cost of health insurance.

 Drug addiction can also take an emotional toil on the family members of an addict.
 This includes the anger and resentment that family members feel when the addiction causes problems within the household.
 Family members may also experience shame and embarrassment when the addiction becomes public knowledge.
-A family with a drug addict must take precautionary actions against the addict’s behavior.
-This typically includes removing the addict’s name from family assets such as credit accounts and bank accounts.
+A family with a loved one that has a drug addiction must take precautionary actions against that persons behavior.
+This typically includes removing their name from family assets such as credit accounts and bank accounts.

 A drug addiction also tends to reduce the quality of life for families.
 The addicted family member must spend time looking for drugs rather than spending time with the family.
 The time lost due to drug use also reduces the amount of time available to spend on the family, friends, learning new job skills and exercise.